 Expanding Medicare to Medicare for All would involve:

 - providing coverage for all individuals, regardless of age or health status

-- offering original Medicare coverage, including hospital and medical insurance
+- offering original Medicare coverage, including inpatient and outpatient medical insurance

 - adding additional coverage, such as reproductive, maternity, and pediatric care